"An avant-garde vaudevillian. Think Samuel Beckett meets John Cage."

 The San Diego Union-Tribune

-Presented by UC San Diego Library and the
+Presented by the UC San Diego Library & San Diego Public Library

 When cinema was theatre and radio was young...